 In veiled and covert ways my photo art explores our buying habits and how we are led by a culture of artful sellers.
 My stories are about our conflicts and dualities illuminated by the objects we nimbly consume.
 I invite my audience to meander through my decorative tableaus to rediscover the underbelly of our humanity--to better understand who we are, who we've been, and who we are becoming.

-I've always been interested in our willingness to be sold, but lately I've been experiencing how making choices has become exhausting--mentally, emotionally, and even physically.
-Our options have multiplied and it's wearing us out.
-More than anything else, this is why enduring loyalties are formed.
+I've always been interested in our willingness to be sold, but our options have multiplied and it's wearing us out.
+More than anything else this is why enduring loyalties are formed.
 Once we believe that our values and choices align, we're happy to choose what has earned our trust.